Nourcode/final_stardust/README.md

 ### Why You Should Contribute

-I did everything by myself so far(from scratch): The coding, the art and the music but I don’t excel in any of those fields.
+I did everything by myself so far(from scratch): The coding, the art and the music(voice acting too) but I don’t excel in any of those fields.
 My main problem is that I only started game development a month ago.
 Based on my current skills, it would take me 2-3 years to create the whole game on my own.
 I have no problem building the whole thing myself(since I would learn so many new things) but I want to try something different as I just spent the last 2 years on an individual project.

 That’s why I am looking for people that want to contribute to the making of a turn-based RPG.
 I know there are so many lazy and talented people out there who have x10 my level and who are just waiting for a small push, which is something that I can provide.
 Think about having your own art or song in a finished product.
 Maybe this is the project that you need to get more attention and sell your art, songs, or other services...who knows.
 I will share everything concerning the project on YouTube, that’s for sure.